Updated January 4th, 2020.

 Clean concentrates can’t be stressed enough.

 Have you ever wondered about the personal reasons that lead people to use shatter?

 What about just the sheer number of shatter users in general?

 Well, thanks to comprehensive study after study, we now have a pretty good idea.

-For instance, one wide National U.S. survey reported as many as 36.5% of all cannabis users are of the concentrate kind, and, I mean the regular concentrate kind, as in dabbing at least monthly.
+For instance, one wide National U.S. survey reported as many as 36.5% of all cannabis users are of the concentrate kind, and, I mean the regular concentrate kind, as in using at least monthly.

 Here is an overview of why shatter is used, according to studies: